YoinkBird/cyclesafe/report/report.md

 Previous Work:
 This project is based off of a previous project to identify the factors associated with severe injury.
 Caveat:
-This project does not directly focus on factors which cause a crash, as there is not enough data to allow for a closed solution.
+This project does not directly focus on factors which cause a crash, as there is not enough data to allow for a closed solution.  <!-- @terminology -->

 RESULTS:
 These are the results the project hopes to accomplish: